timm/luamine/README.md

 1. Lua is a very simple language that can be readily embedded in most "C"-based systems, with mininal compilation effort.
 This makes its an excellent candidate from cross-platform deployment as well as for embedded systems.
+2. Also, Lua is a good teaching language.
+   The language is compact with a clean, conventional syntax which is easy to read.
+   Functions are first-class values and may be anonymous, so that functional styles can be learned (to help that, proper closures and tail-call recursion are supported).
+   It runs interactively so exploring the language and its libraries are quick to learn.
-2. I use LuaMine teach graduate students.
+4. Lua is also a useful executable specification langauge-- which is why I use it to teach graduate students.
 The idea is that I show them short code fragments in a language they probably have not seen before and ask them to, each week, code up small parts of it.
 They can use what ever language they want (hint: "C" probably not a good idea; Python probably a better idea).